 Tips for Grade Schoolers

 This might be the hardest age for the new Covid-19 adjustments that are being required for schools to reopen, especially if they are starting kindergarten.
 Kids are kids and they don’t fully understand things like keeping 6 feet away from their fellow students, or why they have to wear a mask.
+If your kiddo is going back to the classroom, be sure to pack hand sanitizer with them.
+It’s also a good idea to sanitize any surfaces they touch with antibacterial spray (you don’t know what kind of germs they’re bringing home) after they come home each day.
 The older ones will get it to some degree, but even then it’s a struggle.

 Talk with your student extensively about what it will be like when they return to school.
 Let them ask all the silly questions they want and answer them as honestly and frankly as you can.
 If they voice fears, alleviate them.
 If they voice excitement, be excited with them.